smokesystems/origin-token/README.md

 Initial Circulating Supply: 77,777 $STEM (including liquidity, rewards and incentives)

-Initial Minted Supply: 777,777 $STEM
+Initial Minted Supply: 777,777 $STEM (80% locked for 6 months, thereafter released in accordance with our incentive protocol).

 MAX Total Supply: 7,777,777 $STEM (minting is locked for 12 months post deployment and can only happen in-line with growth.
 Minting is based on our MintingOracle and cannot be done manually or via the ADMIN_ROLE.
 MintingOracle information will be publicly available to cross-reference.